lcpz/lain/alsabar.md

 `step` | string
 `notify` | function

-Finally, you can control the widget with the following key bindings:
+Finally, you can control the widget with key bindings like these:

         -- Volume control
         awful.key({ altkey }, "Up",